NL-Eats-Community-Outreach-Inc/judge-portal/README.md

    - Go to [app.supabase.com](https://app.supabase.com)
    - Click "New Project" and wait ~2 minutes for setup
    - **Configure Authentication Settings**:
-     - Go to Authentication → Settings → User Signups
+     - Go to Authentication → Configuration → Sign In / Providers
      - Turn OFF "Confirm email" (required for development)
    - Go to Settings → API and copy your credentials